marcoagostinelli/eCommerceProject/User_Guide.md

 Step 1.
 You must be logged in as a client

 Step 2.
-Select “My Cart”
+Select â€œMy Cartâ€

 All items in your cart are now visible.